Virginia Beach Society for the Prevention of Cruelty to Animals

 Come down and visit with our animals, find one you like, spend some time playing in one of our “get acquainted” rooms, and fill out an adoption application.
-We’ll check things like whether your wife and kids want an animal, whether your current pets are up to date on their vaccines, and whether your landlord allows you to have pets.
+We’ll check things like whether your family or roommates want an animal, whether your current pets are up to date on their vaccines, and whether your landlord allows you to have pets.
 This usually takes no more than a day.
 Plus, we spay or neuter all animals before they leave our shelters, so you may have to wait an extra day or two before your new baby can come home.
 It’s a terrific deal financially, plus you’re saving a life!

 People often don’t take very good care of things that are free — and it does cost money to look after a pet.
 Our adoption packages, which include vaccinations and spay/neuter are very affordable.
 These are services we would not be able to provide if animals were given away.
 And, if an individual is not interested in adopting an animal unless it is free, there is a low likelihood that they will obtain veterinary services at a later date.
 If you consider all of the things we provide along with the animal, it is cheaper to adopt an animal from the VBSPCA than to get one for free and pay all of the veterinary expenses yourself.

 We must purchase vaccines, medicine, cleaning and office supplies, and pay many of the same bills as any other business — electricity, heating and cooling, water, phone, and insurance.
 We also have a core staff of paid employees who provide the direct animal care, from sheltering to medical, and we have support staff who help make it possible for us to continue to do the work we do.

 The VBSPCA receives very little federal or state funding, less than 1%, and we rely on the public’s generosity for support.
 We also have many fundraising events throughout the year.
 When people turn in their pets, we ask them to make a contribution for the animals’ care.
 Amazingly, only 30 percent do so.